This guide will discuss the common problems that can prevent your Lexus shifter from moving to Reverse, Neutral, or Drive.

-If you are not able to reverse your car with manual transmission or you feel difficulty in shifting, this is usually due to the malfunctioning of the shifter mechanism.
+If you cannot reverse your car with manual transmission or feel difficulty in shifting, this is usually due to the malfunctioning of the shifter mechanism.

-Sometimes you may find it difficult to shift to reverse or you may feel that something is blocking the shifter while you try shifting in reverse.
-This can be due to a damaged or bent link from shifter lever to transmission.
+Sometimes you may find it difficult to shift to reverse, or you may feel that something is blocking the shifter while you try shifting in reverse.
+This can be due to a damaged or bent link from the shifter lever to transmission.

-On high mileage Lexus vehicles the transmission fluid may have contaminated with enough dirt or hardened deposits that can affect the shifting of the vehicle into reverse and also in gears.
+On high mileage Lexus vehicles, the transmission fluid may have been contaminated with enough dirt or hardened deposits that can affect the vehicle's shifting into reverse and in gears.

 To fix the issue, you may have to change the transmission filter and fluid.
 If you face problems with the gear and transmission system, you should check the transmission fluid’s condition and see whether there is a need to replace it or not.